SamyukthaPatnaik/Music-Recommendation-System/README.md

 - Predict and offer the appropriate songs to their users, based on the characteristics of the music that has been heard previously which is **content-based recommendation system**.
 - Collected data of music tracks in the genre **Meditation & Relaxation** from **spotify**.
-- In the web application, if we select one music track it will suggest 5 music tracks by default or we can drag the slider that how money recommendations we want with its **spotify link & preview link of 30sec** which is clickable.
+- In the web application, if we select one music track it will suggest 5 music tracks by default or we can drag the slider that how many recommendations we want with its **spotify link & preview link of 30sec** which is clickable.

 ### Deployment